Guide to essential oils

 • Keep out of reach of children.

-• Certain natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment to the European Cosmetics Directive (2003/15/EC)): linalool and, to a lesser extent, limonene.
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

-• As a general rule, always test-apply your product in the crease of the elbow at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use.

 • For use as a cosmetic ingredient, please refer to the specific precautions.